UNC-Global-Storytelling/buenos-aires-2025/src/stories/en/hustles-and-survival.md

   Gig work has evolved over the years.
 While it’s still male-dominated, more women are now entering the field.

-  “You register on a platform, so it's all much more anonymous, more impersonal, and that encouraged many women to try their luck,” said Pereyra.
+  {% pullQuote { "quote": "You register on a platform, so it's all much more anonymous, more impersonal, and that encouraged many women to try their luck.", "attribution": "Francisca Pereyra" } %}

   In 2023, President Milei’s went into office cutting many female-focused programs, like the Ministry of Women, Gender, and Diversity.
 Leaving many women with fewer resources—pushing some, like Fernández, toward platforms like OnlyFans for income.